rtgodwin/rtgodwin.github.io/_docs/lab3.md

 This is the same as $-1.906 + 0.751(12) + 2.124(0) = 7.106$.

 We just "plug" the numbers into the estimated equation.
-Take a moment to let the usefulness of prediction wash over you.
+Using models to make predictions is very useful.
 You want to know how much a house will sell for?
 How much product you will sell at a certain price?
 How much GDP will be lost if the temperature rises by 3$^{\circ}$C?

 # Avoiding OVB - estimate a bigger model {#OVB}